 Writing Competition 2018

 We are proud to present our very first fiction writing competition.
-A competition created to challenge students, both experienced and inexperienced in writing, to attempt to write a short story.
+A competition created to challenge students, both experienced and inexperienced authors, to write a short story.

-Too often, books read by young Muslim teens revolve around characters whose lives are difficult to relate to.
-This competition gives these individuals a chance to tell a story from their point of view.
-Through a character that lives by their values and lifestyle.
+Too often, books read by young Muslim revolve around characters and story lines that don’t promote the same values we hold dear, characters we find difficult to directly relate to or story lines that we find challenge our Islamic morals.
+This competition gives the students a chance to tell a story from their perspective, through a character that lives by their values and lifestyle.

 1) A voice not an echo